Yasindu02/Yasindu02/README.md

 <h1 align="center">Hello, I'm Yasindu Sathsara Wengappuliarachchi</h1>
 <h3 align="center">I am a self-motivated, organized, and hardworking individual with
-hands-on experience in the IT industry as an Intern Software Engineer using MERN stack, Angular, and .Net.
+hands-on experience in the IT industry as an Intern Software Engineer using MERN stack, Laravel, Flutter.
 I am highly adaptable, eager to learn, and committed to contributing to a dynamic software engineering team.
 I am excited to apply my knowledge and enthusiasm to make a meaningful impact in your